Soryyyn/Soryyyn/README.md

 My name is Soryn Bächli and I currently live in Switzerland and pursuing my developer career!
 At the moment I have an apprenticeship at Siemens, but also create alot of other projects & try to contribute to many others!

-I also play video games, produce/listen music & draw pixel art in my free-time!
+I also play video games, produce/listen music, draw pixelart and watch **a lot** of anime in my free-time!

 <br>

 ## 🔭 What I'm currently working on
 I'm currently working on a rather bigger Vue project called ["Critterpedia"](https://github.com/Soryyyn/Critterpedia "My Critterpedia Repository").
 If you played the new Animal Crossing game, you know what it is about, if you haven't it is a list of your currently catched animals.
-If this project goes "viral" (alot of registered users), I would enjoy every sponsor I would get, to maintain this project!
+If this project goes "viral" (a lot of registered users), I would enjoy every sponsor I would get, to maintain this project!

 <a href="https://github.com/soryyyn/critterpedia">
 <img src="https://github-readme-stats.vercel.app/api/pin/?username=soryyyn&repo=critterpedia">